nginx-shib/nginx-http-shibboleth/README.rst

     # supports parameters (by using the appropriate *_param option)
     #
     # The ``shib_fastcgi_params`` is an optional set of default parameters,
-    # available in this repository.
+    # available in the `includes/` directory in this repository.
     location /secure-environment-vars {
         shib_request /shibauthorizer;
         include shib_fastcgi_params;